A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders

-A well-known example of the utility of the IV method can be found in (Richardson and Tchetgen Tchetgen 2022) where the goal of the study is to assess the causal effect on life span of the radiation accompanying the atomic bombs dropped on Hiroshima and Nagasaki.
+A well-known example of the utility of the IV method can be found in \citep{richardson_tchetgen} where the goal of the study is to assess the causal effect on life span of the radiation accompanying the atomic bombs dropped on Hiroshima and Nagasaki.
 That study shows that when numerous measured confounders are included in a regression model, the effect of the radiation from the bombs on life span is not statistically significant at the 0.05 level.
 However, that conclusion is reversed when an IV method is employed to account for unmeasured confounders.

-IV methods have also been employed in climate sciences, especially in regards to the effect of changes in the climate on quantities of social interest.
-For example, Jiang and LaFree (2023) use IVs to assess the impact of fish production on piracy.
-Huang, Lim, Skidmore (2024), apply IV methods to assess the causal impact of heat and air pollution on mortality.
-Wu et al. (2017) use an IV to study the affect of Typhoons on labor markets.
-Another example, with less social focus, is by Sun et al. (2000), who study the relationship between cloud cover and surface air temperature.
-In addition to their focus on climate and social metrics, another important distinguishing characteristic of these works and that presented here is that all of these studies involve time series data.
-As mentioned in Marzban et al. (2025), the methods of causal inference in non-time series contexts are somewhat distinct from those in the time series context.
+IV methods have also been employed in climate sciences, especially with regard to the effect of changes in the climate on quantities of social interest.
+For example, \citet{jiang} use IVs to assess the impact of fish production on piracy. \citet{huang} apply IV methods to assess the causal impact of heat and air pollution on mortality. \citet{wu_etal} use an IV to study the effect of typhoons on labor markets.
+Another example, with less social focus, is by \citet{sun_etal}, who study the relationship between cloud cover and surface air temperature.
+In addition to their focus on climate and social metrics, another important distinguishing characteristic of these works, in contrast to that presented here, is that all of these studies involve time series data.